harbik/colorimetry/README.md

     approx::assert_ulps_eq!(xy_a.as_ref(), [0.44758, 0.40745].as_ref(), epsilon=1E-5)
 ```

-Other interesting constructors are [Spectrum::srgb], and [Spectrum::rgb], which create a spectrum of a set of [RGB] pixel values.
+Other interesting constructors are the [Stimulus::srgb], and [Stimulus::rgb], which create a spectrum of a set of [RGB] pixel values.
 The first takes three `u8` arguments, while the second uses an [RGB] object as argument.

 ```rust